aplater/soc2-compliance/policies/remote.md

       * WPA2-AES security for wifi networks with a password compliant to Fusion-IT password policy
       * A single firewall with properly configured rules.
 Unsecured port forwarding must be avoided.

     i.
-Users performing telework must ensure the remote host is not connected to any other network at the same time, except for personal networks that are under their complete control or under the complete control of an authorized user or third party
+Users performing telework must ensure the remote host is not connected to any other network at the same time, except for personal networks that are under their complete control or under the complete control of an authorized user or third party.

     i.
 Users performing telework must protect the organization’s intellectual property rights, either for software or other materials that are present on remote nodes and mobile computing equipment.
-      * Do not store information belonging to the company on unauthorized storage.
-This includes, but is not limited to your personal devices' local hard drive, unauthorized removable devices, email accounts, and cloud storage.
-      * Do not publish work related to work that includes code, documentation, clients name, software used, or any information that is not explicitly labeled as for public use.
+It is prohibited to publish any work-related assets that includes code, documentation, clients name, software used, or any information that is not explicitly labeled as for public use according to the Data Classification Policy.